vukanoa/Vimrc/README.md

 		This will happen.
 		<C-d> - moves the screen down by half of the page
 		M - Puts the cursor in the middle-th row of the current screen

+" Windows jumping
+nnoremap <C-h> <C-w>h
+nnoremap <C-j> <C-w>j
+nnoremap <C-k> <C-w>k
+nnoremap <C-l> <C-w>l

+	First, let's unpack the command "nnoremap".
+	n => while in NORMAL mode
+	nore => don't do recursively commands if the one I use is already mapped to something else map => map the key-combination left of <Space>(which is a delimiter between "when I press" and "do these commands")

+	When I press <C-h> I want you to do <C-w>h
+		What does <C-w>h do?
+			That's a built-in function in Vim.
+It jumps to the window that is LEFT of the current one.

+	h - LEFT
+	j - DOWN
+	k - UP
+	l - RIGHT